dz902/flink-cdc-multi/README.md

   - So for non-DDL statement we capture the starting binlog offset instead the ending one
   - This leads to repeated statements in last transaction
   - Downstream processors must be able to process such duplicate records in case of job restarts
+- Snapshot only mode will only stop when there is a CDC event
+  - Currently, the connector will not know whether a snapshot scan is completed until there is a CDC event
+  - (planned) We could add a timeout because snapshot scan is supposed to be continuous